Govcraft/acton-ern/README.md

 ## Best Practices

-1. Use the builder pattern (`ArnBuilder`) for creating new ERNs.
+1. Use the builder pattern (`ErnBuilder`) for creating new ERNs.
-2. Parse ERN strings using `ArnParser` to ensure validity.
+2. Parse ERN strings using `ErnParser` to ensure validity.
 3. Choose appropriate ID types based on your use case (e.g., `UnixTime` for timestamp-based IDs).
 4. Handle all potential errors using the `ErnError` type.
 5. Use the provided component types (`Domain`, `Category`, etc.) for type safety.